jnozzi/cocoadev.com/markdown/ReadAFilePieceByPiece.md

 ----
 It's the best approach unless you want to, say, support hardware older than a year or so.
 Which most of us probably want to do.

-With Cocoa, you can read a file in pieces by using General/NSFileHandle.
+With Cocoa, you can read a file in pieces by using NSFileHandle.
 For non-Cocoa solutions, you can use C stdio or POSIX.

 And just for the record, copy on write and demand paging are unrelated concepts, and unless you actually write to the data that you've read, copy on write never comes into play here.